Applying for a code compliance certificate

 Issuing a code compliance certificate

-- If further information is needed from you, the statutory consent processing timeframe will be suspended until the additional information is provided.
+• If further information is needed from you, the statutory consent processing timeframe will be suspended from the day after the request is issued.
+We will restart the timeframe the day after the required information is provided.

 If we are satisfied on reasonable grounds that the building work complies with the approved building consent, we will issue your code compliance certificate.